kitstokes/digi-proc/content/3-resources.md

 In the CDIL we have very specific technical requirements to create archival quality scans.
 Your process may differ depending on your needs:

+- **DPI**: DPI, or dots per inch, measures the resolution of a digital scan.
+We scan images at 600 dpi and documents at 400 dpi.
+- **Pixels**: we scan all items at 6,000 pixels on the longest edge of the item.
+- **File type**: we scan all images to .tiff format and all documents to .jpeg.
+Visit the [Adobe website](https://www.adobe.com/creativecloud/file-types/image/comparison/jpeg-vs-tiff.html) to read more about TIFF vs JPEG files.

+## Processing Your Images

+After digitizing your items, there rae a few different things you can do to process and build your collection:

+- **Photoshop**: the CDIL uses Adobe Photoshop to process the digital files from our scanning projects.
+Visit the [Processing](https://kitstokes.github.io/digi-proc/content/1-processing.html) page for a guide to these procedures.
+- **GIMP**: if you don't have access to Photoshop, [GIMP](https://www.gimp.org/) is a free image editing software with similar functions.
+- **Metadata**: you may want to create some metadata to describe your images.
+Visit the [Metadata](https://kitstokes.github.io/digi-proc/content/2-metadata.html) page to see some common metadata fields the CDIL uses to describe collections.
+We recommend using [Google Sheets](https://docs.google.com/spreadsheets/u/0/) to create your metadata.

 # For Student Workers

 Links for students working in the CDIL: